 - Take care to seal your buttercream before it cools to prevent a skin from forming

 - Make sure mixture is completely cool before combining with butter

 Just because this recipe omits butter and dairy doesn’t mean it skimps out on flavor!
 For decorators who are looking for an animal product-free frosting, this buttercream tastes amazing and gives great definition to your decorations.
 Experiment with taste and texture by using flavored almond or soy milk.

 - Since this ‘buttercream’ omits butter, it is super easy to tint and holds color very well (especially black and red)

 - Vegan butter spread may be substituted for ½ cup of shortening

-- Different vegan spreads may yield a softer icing, so add liquid ingredients as needed when using vegan butter substitutes
+- Different vegan spreads may yield a softer frosting, so add liquid ingredients as needed when using vegan butter substitutes